slowjams/Pro-ASP.NET-Core-Identity/zzzz4-Intro to IdentityServer.md

 =========================================================================

+## The Purpose of Id Token

+https://connect2id.com/learn/openid-connect explains: **The id token may be passed to other application components or to backend services when knowledge of the user's identity is required, for example to log audit trails**

 ## Token Lifetime Management

 **Id tokens have very short default of `5 minutes` lifetime** as it is issued once to create `ClaimsIdentity`.
 So let's user-to-client cookie (that contains the `AuthenticateTicket` created based on id token in the first time) expires after 3 mins, then `OpenIdConnectHandler.ChallengeAsync()` is called, the id token can be used again to construct `ClaimsIdentity` without requiring users to signin again with idp.
 However, if the cookie expires after one hour, then user has to sign in with idp again